MicrosoftDocs/azure-devops-docs/docs/boards/sprints/sprint-burndown.md

 ::: moniker range="azure-devops"

-Throughout your sprint, you can monitor the sprint burndown chart to determine if your team is on track to complete its [sprint plan](assign-work-sprint.md).
-The Analytics in-context sprint burndown report supports tracking a burndown of the number of Tasks or sum of Remaining Work, or other numeric field.
-If you want to track progress using other work item types, then you can use the [Analytics-based burndown and burnup widgets](../../report/dashboards/configure-burndown-burnup-widgets.md) which provide more configuration options.
+Throughout your sprint, you can monitor the sprint burndown report to determine if your team is on track to complete its [sprint plan](assign-work-sprint.md).
+The Analytics in-context sprint burndown report supports tracking a burndown based on a count of work items or a sum of Story Points/Size/Effort, Remaining Work, or other numeric field.

+You can add this report to a dashboard, or track progress using the [Analytics-based burndown or burnup widgets](../../report/dashboards/configure-burndown-burnup-widgets.md) which provide additional configuration options.

 ::: moniker-end

 ::: moniker range="azure-devops-2019"

-Throughout your sprint, you can monitor the sprint burndown chart to determine if your team is on track to complete its [sprint plan](assign-work-sprint.md).
+Throughout your sprint, you can monitor the sprint burndown report to determine if your team is on track to complete its [sprint plan](assign-work-sprint.md).
 The in-context sprint burndown report supports tracking a burndown of Remaining Work.
 If you don't track Tasks or Remaining Work, then you can use the [Analytics-based burndown and burnup widgets](../../report/dashboards/configure-burndown-burnup-widgets.md) which provide more configuration options.

 ::: moniker-end